 Perfume or Poison?
 Micro*enis & Phthalates?!

 Fragrance doesn't smell so sweet when you find out what's inside.
-Phthalates, a known xenoestrogen found in perfumes are being linked to hormone related issues like micropenis, undescended testicles, hypospadias, ovarian dysfunction and uterine fibroids.
-In fact phthalates are linked to so many hormone disruptions I can't list them all!
+Phthalates, which are known xenoestrogens and found in perfumes are linked to hormone related issues like micropenis, undescended testicles, hypospadias, ovarian dysfunction and uterine fibroids.
+In fact phthalates are linked to so many hormone issues I can't list them all!

 A study released in Cambridge Journals found prenatal phthalate exposure was associated with a reduction in the stretch length of the male penis in human offspring.
 Researchers are saying "human exposure to phthalates is a public health concern!"
 Another study linked multiple abnormalities of human male reproductive function, including lower sperm count and testicular cancer, to phthalate exposure.

 Micro or Not?
 Get the Facts!